Anurag Thakur hits out at Congress CMs for defending Sonia Gandhi | Politics

 - India

-Responding to the Congress allegation of the Enforcement Directorate harassing party president Sonia Gandhi, Union Minister Anurag Thakur slammed Chief Ministers of Congress for protesting in the national capital and looking after the issues of their own States.
+Responding to the allegations made by the Congress, Union Minister Anurag Thakur slammed Chief Ministers of Congress-ruled states for protesting in the national capital and not looking after the issues of their own States.
 "Chori bhi aur seenajori bhi, ye Congress se sikha jaye, bhrashtachar bhi aur bawal bhi," said Thakur.

 The Union Minister further said, "If they haven't done any corruption, then why fear?
 Chief Ministers of Congress have no work in their states.
 Incidents of rape, and murder are being reported from Congress-ruled states, but their CMs are camping in Delhi instead of maintaining law and order in their respective states."
 He further said that this clearly shows the fear of the Congress that in order to hide the truth committed by the family and the party from the public and to create pressure on the probe agencies they are protesting.